joshbegley/nyt-latest/README.md

 **Video Shows Ship Loaded With Grain Leaving Ukraine Port**\
-`A ship loaded with grain left a port in Ukraine’s Odesa region for the first time since Russia’s invasion, following an international deal that could ease global food prices and bring relief to countries facing hunger.`\
+`A ship loaded with grain left a port in Ukraine’s Odesa region for the first time since Russia’s invasion, following an international deal that could ease global food prices.
+Officials said the ship was bound for Istanbul, then Lebanon.`\
 https://nytimes.com/video/world/europe/100000008468652/grain-ship-ukraines-odesa.html?searchResultPosition=1

 **How Some Parents Changed Their Politics in the Pandemic**\